-Boehner's plan, if it does, indeed, pass the House tomorrow, still has to make its way through the Senate where Senate Majority Leader Harry Reid has a competing proposal.
+Boehner's plan, if it does indeed pass the House on Thursday, still has to make its way through the Senate, where Senate Majority Leader Harry Reid has a competing proposal.

 The Congressional Budget Office has estimated that Reid's plan would reduce budget deficits about $2.2 trillion over 10 years, less than the $2.7 trillion he had estimated.
 Boehner's plan, the CBO estimated, would reduce budget deficits about $850 billion over the same time.
 (Boehner's final proposal is expected to include added spending cutbacks to address the shortfall.)

 An analysis by the Committee for a Responsible Federal Budget found that there is "much overlap" in the two plans.
 Both call for about $1.2 trillion in discretionary cuts upfront, with trillions more coming in the future, and as recommended by special congressional committees.